Nelson Mandela Bay Stadium: Design

-The stadium was designed by the Department of Public Works' National Construction Week Programme in 2006 with student from Holy Cross High School Thina Dlulane, Yandisa Dalamba, Inga Ngalonkulu and Siyabonga Nyezi form Umtata.
+The stadium was designed by the Department of Public Works' National Construction Week Programme in 2006 with student from Holy Cross High School Thina Dlulane, Yandisa Dalamba, Inga Ngalonkulu and Siyabonga Nyezi from Umtata.
 Their design that was reviewed in the Mahlamba Ndlopfu Presidency House by the Public Work delegates and was the winning designed prototype concept and was the inspiration behind the design.

 The stadium has a unique roof-structure and views over the North End Lake.
 The roof is made up of a series of white 'petals' making it look like a flower.
 This is the reason for the stadium's nickname, The Protea.
 The stadium building is approximately 40m high and consists of six levels on the western side in addition to five on each of the north, south and east stands.
 The main architecture was handled by Architectural Design Associates(Pty)Ltd and Dominic Bonnesse Architects cc.
 The stadium has three gates for entry, located on the northern, southern and eastern sides of the stadium, the western side of the stadium leads to the North End Lake.
 The 3 gates are: gate A-B, in Milner Avenue, gate B-C, in Prince Alfred Road, and gate C-D, in Fettes Road.